What is an Actor?

 Because the internal state is vital to an actor’s operations, having inconsistent state is fatal.
 Thus, when the actor fails and is restarted by its supervisor, the state will be created from scratch, like upon first creating the actor.
 This is to enable the ability of self-healing of the system.

 Every time a message is processed, it is matched against the current behavior of the actor.
 Behavior means a function which defines the actions to be taken in reaction to the message at that point in time, say forward a request if the client is authorized, deny it otherwise.
 This behavior may change over time, e.g. because different clients obtain authorization over time, or because the actor may go into an “out-of-service” mode and later come back.
-These changes are achieved by either encoding them in state variables which are read from the behavior logic, or the function itself may be swapped out at runtime, see the become and unbecome operations.
+These changes are achieved by either encoding them in state variables which are read from the behavior logic, or the function itself may be swapped out at runtime, by returning a different behavior to be used for next message.
 However, the initial behavior defined during construction of the actor object is special in the sense that a restart of the actor will reset its behavior to this initial one.

 An actor’s purpose is the processing of messages, and these messages were sent to the actor from other actors (or from outside the actor system).
 The piece which connects sender and receiver is the actor’s mailbox: each actor has exactly one mailbox to which all senders enqueue their messages.
 Enqueuing happens in the time-order of send operations, which means that messages sent from different actors may not have a defined order at runtime due to the apparent randomness of distributing actors across threads.
 Sending multiple messages to the same target from the same actor, on the other hand, will enqueue them in the same order.